Login Free Trial

 SocializationHigh — group play with other dogs all dayLow to none — solo walk or small group

-ExerciseStructured pack walks + supervised play sessionsOne walk per visit; exercise level varies by walker
+Exercise45-60 minute structured pack walk + supervised play sessionsOne walk per visit; exercise level varies by walker

 ConvenienceDrop-off and pickup required; structured scheduleWalker comes to your home; no drop-off needed